ItsLeMax/LectorLipsPlus/README.md

 - Adobe Audition

 > [!NOTE]
-> `Adobe Character Animator` (`Starter`) can not create empty project files but is able to open those.
-This repository contains a template so there is no necessaty to subscribe to Adobe Creative Cloud.
+> `Adobe Character Animator Starter` can not create project files but is able to open those.
+This repository contains one so there is no necessaty to subscribe to Adobe Creative Cloud.

 ## Setup